 1) Are all of your categories mapped to your active items in your chart of accounts?

 Abacus gives you the option to add additional data to each expense by setting up custom categories and sub-categories.
 You can learn how to do this here.
 After you’ve set up your Abacus Expense Categories, the next step is to map those to your chart of accounts.
-If you haven’t mapped your Abacus Categories, the sync to Quickbooks desktop will break.
+If you haven’t mapped your Abacus Categories, the sync to Quickbooks Online will break.
 You can learn how to map your categories to your GL codes here.

 2) Are any of your categories mapped to accounts that no longer exist in Quickbooks?